aranyoray/aranyoray/README.md

 # 👨‍💻 About Me
 Hi all!
-I'm Aranyo, an aspiring mathematician who loves exploring different areas of machine learning, number theory, and combinatorics.
+I'm Aranyo, a full stack developer who loves exploring different areas of machine learning, number theory, and combinatorics.
 Feel free to email aranyoray@gmail.com if you are interested in these topics!
 I also occassionally write at [my blog](https://what-aranyo-said.webflow.io/).

 ### Connect:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?style=flat-square&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/aranyo/)